dd9jn/rfc4880bis/crypto-refresh.md

 # General functions

-OpenPGP provides data integrity services for messages and data files by using these core technologies:
+OpenPGP provides data confidentiality and integrity for messages and data files by using public-key and/or symmetric encryption, and digital signatures.

-- digital signatures

-- encryption

-- compression

-- Radix-64 conversion
+It provides formats for encoding and transferring encrypted and/or signed messages.

-In addition, OpenPGP provides key management and certificate services, but many of these are beyond the scope of this document.
+In addition, OpenPGP provides functionality for encoding and transferring keys and certificates, though key storage and management is beyond the scope of this document.

 ## Confidentiality via Encryption